akruszewski/gibl/manuscript/chapter3.md

      (remove-duplicates (append new-outputs outputs)))))
 ```

+TODO: We use `remove-duplicates` to make sure all outputs are unique because why?

-Now we have this procedure that checks the signature validity of a transaction:
+we have a procedure that checks a transaction's signature:

 ```racket
 (define (valid-transaction-signature? t)